 - a) Nonspendable amounts that are not in spendable form (such as prepaid items and deposits) or are legally required to be maintained intact.
-The School reports \$184,287 of nonspendable fund balance which represents prepaid expenditures and security deposits at June 30, 2017. - b) Restricted amounts constrained to specific purposes by external purposes by external providers or imposed by law through constitutional provisions or by enabling legislation.
-The School had no restricted fund balance amounts at June 30, 2017. - c) Committed amounts constrained to specific purposes by formal action of the School itself, using its highest level of decision making authority (the School's Board of Directors) through resolution.
-To be reported as committed, amounts cannot be used for any other purpose unless the School's Board of Directors takes the same highest level action (a resolution) to remove or change the constraint.
-The School had no committed fund balance amounts at June 30, 2017. - d) Assigned amounts the School intends to use for a specific purpose but are neither restricted nor committed.
+The School reported nonspendable fund balance amounts at June 30, 2018. - b) Restricted amounts constrained to specific purposes by external purposes by external providers or imposed by law through constitutional provisions or by enabling legislation.
+The School had no restricted fund balance amounts at June 30, 2018. - c) Committed amounts constrained to specific purposes by formal action of the School itself, using its highest level of decision-making authority (the School's Board of Directors) through resolution.
+To be reported as committed, amounts cannot be used for any other purpose unless the School's Board of Directors takes the same highest-level action (a resolution) to remove or change the constraint.
+The School had no committed fund balance amounts at June 30, 2018. - d) Assigned amounts the School intends to use for a specific purpose but are neither restricted nor committed.
 Assignments can be made by the principal or by an official or body which the Board of Directors have delegated the authority.
-The School had no assigned fund balance amounts at June 30, 2017. - e) Unassigned includes residual positive fund balance which has not been classified within the other above mentioned categories.
+The School had no assigned fund balance amounts at June 30, 2018.